What is an IRS Identity Protection PIN (IP PIN)?

 This is a way to, in essence, lock your tax account, and the IP PIN serves as the key to opening that account.
 Electronic returns that do not contain the correct IP PIN will be rejected, and paper returns will go through additional scrutiny for fraud.

 This identity and tax fraud protection measure was previously only available to those who were confirmed identity theft victims, but now it is available to all taxpayers.
 Given a recent year estimate of over $14.5 billion in identity theft tax fraud, I think it would be a wise time investment to successfully apply for an IP PIN, and use it.
-I can think of few things worse than filing a tax return, expecting a refund (the average tax refund is over $2,500), and finding out that someone fraudulently got there first, using your name, and then having to clean up the mess they left for you with the IRS.
+I can think of few things worse than filing a tax return, expecting a refund (the average tax refund was most recently $3,145), and finding out that someone fraudulently got there first, using your name, and then having to clean up the mess they left for you with the IRS.

 How to Get an Identity Protection PIN from the IRS